TincanPipPip/Jeff/README.md

     theme new --password=[your-password] --store=[your-store.myshopify.com] --name=[theme name]

-    This will link the your shopify template to a shopify account, creating a config.yml file.
+    This will link your shopify template to a shopify account, creating a config.yml file.

     Your configuration will be setup per environment.
 Here is an example config file for you to understand the usage of environments and config